macconnolly/ha-lighting-manager/COMPREHENSIVE_IMPLEMENTATION_PLAN.md

 ## Core Architectural Principle
 Transform layers from hidden dictionary entries to **first-class Home Assistant switch entities** that users can see, control, and automate against.
 Each layer becomes a visible, manageable switch entity with "on/off" states and rich attributes.

+**Critical Design Pattern**: The ZoneCoordinator is the single source of truth for all layer state.
+Switch entities are stateless views that display coordinator data and send commands to the coordinator.
+This follows the standard Home Assistant DataUpdateCoordinator pattern.

 ## Complete Task Breakdown

 ### PHASE 1: Foundation - Entity Platform & Data Models